-All quantities enumerated below will be expressed in the prevailing time units, the default being s.
+All quantities enumerated below will be expressed in the prevailing time units (TIMEUNIT or its local overrides), the default being s.

 4.4.1.
 Time Offset

 It is sometimes convenient to be able to apply a uniform clock correction in bulk by just putting that number in a single keyword.
 A second use for a time offset is to set a zero offset to a relative time series, allowing zero-relative times, or just higher precision, in the time stamps.
 Its default value is zero.